isabella232/livefyre.en/help/admin/getting-started/overview.md

 Configuration settings can apply to sites, networks and Collections (referred to as conversation in the illustration above).

-[!NOTE]
+> [!NOTE]

-Some settings are available only at the network level (such as email notification preferences, email from address, and email custom logos).
+> Some settings are available only at the network level (such as email notification preferences, email from address, and email custom logos).
 If you’d like these settings to be different for each domain, you must use multiple networks.

-[!END]

 ## Understanding Sites